A step towards the tensorization of Sobolev spaces: Introduction

 The tensorization problem asks what is the relation between the Sobolev functions on two metric measure spaces $X$ and $Y$ and the ones on their product space (equipped with the product measure, and Cartesian product metric).
 The problem, while basic, seems to not have been explored until recently; in fact it is still open for the general case.
-Ambrosio, Gigli, and Savar\`e \cite{AGS2014RCD} first proved the result under some restrictive condition on the curvature of \emph{both} spaces (namely the $\RCD(K,\infty)$ condition).
-Ambrosio, Pinamonti, and Speight \cite{APS2015} proved it for spaces that are doubling and support a Poincar\'e inequality, or under certain quadracity assumptions.
+Ambrosio, Gigli, and Savar\`e \cite[Theorem~6.13]{AGS2014RCD}, first proved the result under some restrictive condition on the curvature of \emph{both} spaces (namely the $\RCD(K,\infty)$ condition).
+Ambrosio, Pinamonti, and Speight \cite[Theorem~3.4]{APS2015} proved it for spaces that are doubling and support a Poincar\'e inequality, or under certain quadracity assumptions.
 Ambrosio, Gigli, and Savar\`e \cite{AGS2014RCD} proved that, for a general metric space, it is always true that we can control the Euclidean product of the weak upper gradients in each factor by the weak upper gradient on the product.

-In this paper we prove that the conjecture is true, provided \emph{one} of the factors is doubling and has a Poincar\'e inequality.
+In this paper we prove that indeed we can control the Euclidean product of the weak upper gradients in each factor by the weak upper gradient on the product, provided \emph{one} of the factors is doubling and has a Poincar\'e inequality.
 We also prove that the same is true if one considers warped products of metric measure spaces.
-Both results (and their proofs) generalize the work of Gigli and Han \cite{gigli2018sobolev}, who proved the conjecture when one of the factors is an interval, both for Cartesian and warped products.
+Both results, Theorem \ref{Thm3.7} and Theorem \ref{Thm5}, and their proofs, generalize the work of Gigli and Han \cite[Theorem~3.7 and Theorem~3.12]{gigli2018sobolev}, where the authors proved the conjecture when one of the factors is an interval, both for Cartesian and warped products.
 We remark that the proof we present is almost self contained, relying only on earlier results concerning the density of Lipschitz functions by Ambrosio, Gigli, and Savar\`e \cite{AGS2014}.

-Independently, Eriksson-Bique, Soultanis, and Rajala \cite{EBRS2022ugh} proved similar results to ours, but only in the Cartesian case.
+Independently, Eriksson-Bique, Soultanis, and Rajala \cite[Theorem~1.6]{eriksson2024tensorization} proved similar results to ours, but only in the Cartesian case.
 Their proof relies on techniques developed by the first and third author \cite{eriksson2021curvewise}.
-The same authors \cite{EBRS2022hilbert} then also proved tensorization where both factors are quasi-Hilbertian metric spaces.
+The same authors \cite[Theorem~1.2]{EBRS2022hilbert} then also proved tensorization where both factors are quasi-Hilbertian metric spaces.